Migraine Tests: What Can I Expect From a DNA Test?

-DNA testing to identify specific genes that may be associated with Migraine may seem like something in the future, however we actually have the capability for it today.
+DNA testing to identify specific genes that may be associated with migraine may seem like something futuristic.
+However, we actually have the capability for it today.

 DNA testing today is usually done for one of three reasons:

 - Because the doctor orders the test to look for and diagnose a specific migraine equivalent.